-A century of thoughtful banking application development has come.
-Investors and startups learn to navigate in the conditions of inflation, interest rates increasing, and the expectation of recession.
+A century of thoughtful banking app development has arrived.
+Investors and startups are learning to navigate challenges like inflation, rising interest rates, and looming recession risks.
 And today, those entrepreneurs who can create convincing business models receive funding.

 Banks can go in two ways and focus on the middle- and back-office functions, providing effective flows, or bet on capturing customers through rich front-office features.